-No matter what type of marketing you do, whether it’s an ad on the radio or paying for someone to approach people on busy street corners, the only thing that matters is whether, or not, the money you spend comes back as customers or clients.
+No matter what type of marketing you do, whether it’s an ad on TV or paying for Instagram, Facebook, Twitter or Tik-Tok ads, video is central.
+The only thing that matters is whether, or not, the money you spend comes back as customers or clients.

 It doesn’t get any more complicated than that.
 And yet the graveyard of business failures is filled with examples of money wasted on marketing that produced no value.

-Organisations with revenues that allow them to invest enormous amounts of capital into advertising campaigns that use media outlets such as radio, television and newspapers, broadcast a message as widely as possible to catch the attention of people who are interested in the products or services they offer.
+Organisations with revenues that allow them to invest enormous amounts of capital into advertising campaigns that use media outlets such as television and social media, broadcast a message as widely as possible to develop interest in the products or services they offer.

 At the centre of that strategy is a crucial point: the only people who are going to pay any attention to that message are those people who actually need the service.
 The message – and the money it cost – is wasted on anyone who hears or sees the message, but simply doesn’t need it.

-And this is where the internet has changed the way smaller organisations can compete.
+And this is where the internet and video marketing in particular, has changed the way organisations can compete.
 This is because, online, people search for products because they need and want them.
+When they reach your website, the most efficient way for them to understand your product or service, is to watch a video or two.
 In this way online, marketing is not about broadcasting a message outwards, it’s about creating a website online that’s easily found because people are looking for your organisation.
+With video at the centre of this strategy, inbound marketing draws clients to do business with you.

 If you’re working with a limited marketing budget, the best way to find customers is to have them look for you.
-If you’re broadcasting messages, or putting up billboards, you’re sending out costly messages that are outbound, but, if you work out the tricks necessary to attract customers online, you’re going to save yourself a lot of money and time because your marketing is inbound because you market yourself with content and social-media that builds search engine optimization.
+If you’re broadcasting messages, or putting up billboards, you’re sending out costly messages that are outbound.
+If you work with the stragegies of online video marketing, customers come to you.
+By attracting customers online, you’re going to save yourself a lot of money and time.
+Inbound video marketing strategies inbound allow you to market yourself with content and social-media that builds search engine optimization.

 One final problem with outbound broadcast marketing that’s worth considering is how immune people have become to it.
 The argument that exposing people to your brand name keeps your business in the front of the minds of potential customers is really a last gasp rationalisation by those who want to sell space in the dying world of traditional media.

-The fact is that people are better informed than they ever have been before, and they know how to look online to search through blogs and social media for information about which businesses they want to contact.
-The make up their minds by researching online before they buy.
+The fact is that people are better informed than they ever have been before, and they know how to look online to search through websites, blogs and social media for information about which businesses they want to contact.
+Videos help your customers to make a stronger connection when researching online.
+This stronger connection leads to a higher likelihood they will purchase.

-blogging on websites optimised for search engines and make good use of social media profiles so they can be found by prospective customers, which they can engage more effectively.
-The advertising spend on the internet over took traditional media in 2006 and it continues to increase online.
+Our team recommends that your videos are optimised for search engines, and we help you make good use of social media profiles to ensure more effective engagement from the get-go.
+The advertising spend on the internet over took traditional media over a decade ago, and it continues to increase online.

 Organisations continue to spend on advertisements on television, during high rating sporting finals, which cost thousands of dollars per minute.
 Online, where all websites are equal, there is no prime time and the value of what you put out is determined by how well you attract potential clients.
 The internet is the great equaliser.